PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 This is an important point which will be relied upon later.
 Revocation secrets only need to be revealed when the balance in a rTXO decreases.
 If the amount encumbered with the revocation secret increases from one commitment state to the next, the same revocation secret can be used.

-If Bob now wants to pay Alice 0.01 BTC and reduce his balance back to 0.01 BTC, he provides her with a new rhash (rhash2), which she uses to construct CTx3.
+If Bob now wants to pay Alice 0.01 BTC and reduce his balance back to 0.01 BTC, he provides her with a new revocation hash (*hash(rev2)*), which she uses to construct CTx3.
 Once she's sent CTx3 to Bob, Bob sends her rev1, which revokes CTx1 and CTx2:

 ![Two-way Channel - Third commitment](./two-way-channel3.svg)